Perušić: History

 The region has been inhabited since the ancient times.
 Stone Age artifacts have been found on the road to Otočac, while more finds come from the Bronze Age including grave sites from the 8th or 9th century BC.
 In the woods of Begovača near Kosinje there is a Roman monolith engraved with the verdict of a water dispute between Illyrian tribes.

 Perušić became an organized settlement in the 16th century, when it was on the border between the Ottoman Empire and European states.
 It was first called Perušić in 1487.
 It was founded by brothers Dominik and Gašpar Perušić, from a noble family who came from the hinterland.
 The family built a hill fortress, known by various names in writings of that time, including Stari grad Perušić (Old Town of Perušić), Gradina (fortified town), and most often Perušićka kula (Perušić tower).

 When the Turks conquered Lika and Krbava, c.1527, the fort became the main stronghold of Turkish Lika.
 This borderland between three empires – the Habsburg monarchy including the remains of the Croatian-Hungarian Empire, the Venetian Republic and the Ottoman Empire – was the scene of constant warfare.
 Liberation from the Turkish authorities in Lika began in 1685.

 Until 1918, Perušić was part of the Austrian monarchy (Kingdom of Croatia-Slavonia after the Compromise of 1867), in the Croatian Military Frontier, administered by the Kommando Ottotschaner Regiment No.2.
 From the late 19th century to the early 20th century, Perušić was part of the Lika-Krbava County of the Kingdom of Croatia-Slavonia.

 During World War II, the town was occupied by Axis troops and was included into the Pavelić's Independent State of Croatia (NDH).
-The fascist Ustashe regime committed the Genocide of the Serbs and the Holocaust.
 On 6 August 1941, the Ustashe killed and burned more than 280 Serbs in Mlakva near Perušić, including 191 children.

 After 1945, the forests became general state assets, administered by the District Councils.
 The Forestry Building in Perušić was erected in 1970.

 During the Croatian War of Independence (1991–1995), Perušić was near the front lines.
 It was not safe even after the stabilization of the battlefield and the international recognition of Croatia as part of the European Community.
 In addition to artillery attacks, Serbia launched an infantry attack on 19 January 1992 which was repulsed by Croatian troops.

 Population

-The 18 settlements (naselja) which make up the municipality of Perušić, with their populations, are as follows: